threepointone/redux-react-local/README.md

 rationale
 ---

-This assumes that you have some familiarity with [React](https://facebook.github.io/react/) and [redux](http://redux.js.org/).
+(This assumes some familiarity with [React](https://facebook.github.io/react/) and [redux](http://redux.js.org/))

-Ok, so - React's 'components' are awesome, and lets us describe our UIs as hierarchies.
+So, React's 'components' are awesome, and lets us describe our UIs as trees/hierarchies.
 Lovely.
-I'm a big fan of architectures that are 'fractal' - where the 'big' elements can be 'composed' of similar looking smaller ones, and react's components fit the bill.
+I'm a big fan of architectures that are 'fractal' - where the 'big' elements are 'composed' of similar looking smaller ones, and React's components fit the bill.
 (Other examples - functions, observables, channels, js objects(!), etc) <sup id="s1">[1](#f1)</sup>

-However, because 'views' don't have global 'references'/identities ala Backbone etc, 'talking' between these components can get cumbersome <sup id="s2">[2](#f2)</sup>; we then resort to building *some* form of messaging system external to these components - callbacks, pubsub channels, redux stores, observable event chains, etc. The smart ones use `context` to expose these systems to a particular render tree, avoiding 'global' state, but still getting a similar model.
+However, because 'views' don't have global references / identities ala Backbone etc, communicating between these components can get cumbersome <sup id="s2">[2](#f2)</sup>; we then resort to building *some* form of messaging system external to these components - callbacks, pubsub channels, flux stores, observable event chains, etc. The smart ones use `context` to expose these systems to a particular render tree, avoiding 'global' state, but still getting a similar model.

-Redux in particular has become a popular implementation of the flux pattern - all application state is held in one js object, where the value of each of its keys correspond to a 'reducer' function that gets called on every 'action' that's 'dispatched'.
+Redux is a popular implementation of the [flux](https://facebook.github.io/flux/) pattern - all application state is held in one js object, where the value of each of its keys correspond to a 'reducer' function that gets called on every 'action' that's 'dispatched'.
 Components / external sources can then dispatch actions to 'effect' state in a controlled manner.
 Very nice.

 Redux expects you to declare all your reducers outright at the beginning of the app's lifecycle.
 This is great for state that -

-1. will exist through the lifecycle of the app
+- will exist through the lifecycle of the app
-2. makes sense 'across' the app. eg - currently logged in user details, databases/caches, mouse/touch positions, etc.
+- makes sense 'across' the app. eg - currently logged in user details, databases/caches, mouse/touch positions, etc.

-This state isn't usually specific to a particular component on the page, and will keep reducing on actions till the app exits.
+- isn't usually associated with a specific component on the page (unless that component is alive for the life of the app)

-However, this approach doesn't work well for 'dynamic' components that might pop in and out of existence.
-For example - Imagine a dynamically fetched list of tweets (length unknown till after fetch), each with buttons to like/retweet etc. When hovering/clicking these buttons, we'd need to store this state *somewhere*.
+However, this approach doesn't work well for 'dynamic' components that might pop in and out of existence. eg - imagine a dynamically fetched list of tweets (length unknown till after fetch), each with buttons to like/retweet etc. When hovering/clicking these buttons, we'd need to store this state *somewhere*.
 Options -

 1. We use `this.setState()`, but then that state is opaque to the rest of the app.
 We'd have to dispatch actions on every `setState`, and then have extra logic to differentiate based on type *and* some form of id, and this is already getting out of hand...
 2. We store an array of components states, indexed by some key/id, and update that as and when.
 However, this collection's 'information' was already available in the *react tree itself*, and it's a shame we don't use it.